The Consumer Contracts Regulations

 - Consumer Contracts Regulations allow you to cancel any time from the moment you place your order and up to 14 calendar days from the day you receive your goods

 - You must notify the retailer of your wish to cancel and return the goods – by email, for example

 - You are responsible for returning the item within 14 calendar days of cancelling and refunds must be paid within 14 calendar days after returning the goods, or evidence that they were returned

 - You still have rights under the Consumer Rights Act for returning faulty goods bought online

 The Consumer Contracts Regulations are in addition to your other legal rights.

-So, if your goods are faulty and don’t do what they're supposed to, or don’t match the description given, you have the same rights under the Consumer Rights Act as you have when buying face to face.
+If you receive goods that are faulty and don’t do what they're supposed to, or don’t match the description given, you have the same rights under the Consumer Rights Act as you have when buying face to face.

 Any terms and conditions that say you must cover the cost of returning an item don't apply where the goods being returned are faulty.

 If you are looking to return your item because it is faulty, read our guide on what to do if you need to return a faulty product.